How to Choose the Best Notion Consultant

 -

 Flexible content organization.
-The block-based system gives teams a lot of freedom in how they structure information, which is a real advantage for varied documentation needs.
+The block-based system provides substantial freedom in information structuring - a genuine advantage for varied documentation.

 Where Notion falls short for agencies: